dmknght/unhide_procs_lkm/README.md

 2. Run the client `./client`

 This project was tested on Linux kernel 5.18 against Diamorphine rootkit.
+Build successed on kernel 6.0.0.